 I’m sure you know I have a baking bucket list and every now and then, I attempt something from it.
 Well, these hibiscus madeleines were the recent adventures from my list.
 I’ve always wanted to make madeleines but everything I read said these buttery nuggets were complicated and not for the inexperienced baker.
-However, when Tazo® Tea challenged me to share how I #SipJoyfully, I knew it was time to attempt making one of my favorite tea-times treats especially since these hibiscus sparklers were chilling in the fridge.
+It was time to attempt making one of my favorite tea-times treats especially since these hibiscus sparklers were chilling in the fridge.

 - ½ cup (1 stick) unsalted butter

 - 1 cup all-purpose flour

 - 1 tablespoon dried hibiscus flower, finely minced

 - Powdered sugar

 - In a medium saucepan, melt the butter.
 Continue cooking, while constantly whisking, until butter starts to brown and brown bits form at the bottom.
 Remove from heat and transfer immediately to a small bowl.
 Let cool slightly.